RWDavid/instrument-recognition/readme.md

 SV STEM Fair 2019

-This project uses machine learning to analyze audio and recognize the musical instrument playing in the audio.
+This project uses a feedforward artificial neural network to identify musical instruments in audio.